 The Holy Spirit was not well-understood in early Christianity, however, the “unforgiveable-sin” injunction against blasphemy of the Holy Spirit (Mt 12:31-32) lent great weight to the importance of the third Person of the Godhead.
 This was used to support the Holy Spirit’s divinity, in the face of those who believed otherwise (especially the Macedonians).

-One complication that early Trinitarians faced, was that their doctrine was so irrational, alien, and illogical, that the very tool needed in order to explain it, e.g. language, was quite simply not up to the task of describing it.
-They were forced to coin new words, such as ‘ομοουσιος (homoousios), meaning "one substance."
-This, of course, didn't help much, since words like homoousios didn‘t mean very much to the reader/listener, unless s/he already had some inkling of what the Trinity was supposed to be.
-One could understand what the Threee Persons of the Godhead having "one substance" meant, only if one already had some idea that they were somehow joined or linked as one ... in which case, being told they had "one substance" no longer was very informative.
+One complication that early Trinitarians faced, was that their doctrine was so irrational, alien, and illogical, that the very tool needed in order to explain it, e.g. language, was simply not up to the task of describing it.
+They were forced to coin new words, such as ‘ομοουσιος (homoousios), meaning “one substance.”
+This, of course, didn’t help much, since words like homoousios didn’t mean very much to the reader/listener, unless s/he already had some inkling of what the Trinity was supposed to be.
+One could understand what the Three Persons of the Godhead having “one substance” meant, only if one already had some idea that they were somehow joined or linked as one … in which case, being told they had “one substance” no longer was very informative.

 The various points of evidence came from the apostolic gospels (mentioned above) only gave the Trinity greater apparent authority — at least, in the eyes of those who supported it.
 Opponents used other scriptures (e.g. “the Father is greater than I,” Jn 14:28) to attack it, and they considered their evidence just as authoritative.